Some links in this post may be affiliate links

 Aging: As the plant matures, the older leaves turn yellow and fall off; this is a natural process.

-Your Mandevilla is losing leaves due inconsistent watering, soggy soil, and temperature stress.
+Your Mandevilla is losing leaves due inconsistent watering, soggy soil or temperature stress.

 Inconsistent watering: Do not water on a schedule.
 Water when the top 1-2 inches of soil dry but do not let the soil dry out completely.

-Soggy soil: Ensure that pot has a drainage hole and the soil is free-draining to avoid getting soggy soil.
+Soggy soil: Use a pot with a drainage hole and free-draining soil.

-Dry air: Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Dry air: Set the pot on a wet pebble tray, use a cool mist humidifier or group the plants together to raise humidity.

-Underwatering: Water when the top 1-2 inches dry out but never allow the soilball to dry out completely.
+Underwatering: Water when the top 1-2 inches dry out but never allow the soilball to dry out completely for a long period.

 Underwatering: Water when the top 1-2 inches feel dry and never allow the soil to dry out completely.

-Soggy soil: Make sure pot has a drainage hole and the soil is well-draining to avoid getting soggy soil.
+Soggy soil: Use a pot that has a drainage hole and well-draining soil.

 Drafts: Keep the plant away from drafts originating from AC units, stoves, heat sources, windy doors, drafty windows and other sources.